carlosmccosta/ros_development_tools/catkin/create_deb_files_for_ros_packages.md

 However, this should be used with care, because if certain packages are expecting an oficial library .so and then at run time they find an .so that does not have a [compatible ABI](https://gcc.gnu.org/onlinedocs/libstdc++/manual/abi.html) (because the ROS setup.bash changed the [LD_LIBRARY_PATH](http://tldp.org/HOWTO/Program-Library-HOWTO/shared-libraries.html)) and the .so of the fork in /opt/ros was loaded instead of the one at /usr/lib), the program will terminate.

+Check the tutorial at [ubuntu/libraries.md](../ubuntu/libraries.md) for more information.

 ### Uninstall .deb file